September 7, 2010

 One of my mentors, Howard Thurman, was a man born in 1900 in Daytona, Florida and who, after graduating from Morehouse College, entered into Christian ministry.
 After a decade as Dean of the Marsh Chapel, Boston University, and long before forms of racial segregation in the United States was outlawed by Brown in the 1950s and President Johnson in the 1960s, Thurman left Boston University and moved to San Francisco where he founded—in the mid 1940s—one of the first interracial, interdenominational, multicultural and multiethnic Christian congregations in our country.
 Thurman authored many books, and as an advisor to Martin Luther King Jr, persuaded Dr. King that Mahatma Gandhi’s practice of nonviolence as a social protest tactic, and to a greater extent as a philosophy, was more consistent with Christian teaching, and would be more effective in the struggle for civil and human rights for the dispossessed in this country.
 Many either don’t know or have forgotten that Dr. King turned to nonviolence; Thurman was one of those who at a critical juncture argued to King that Americans citizens were (and continue to be, I might add) one of the most heavily armed civilian populations anywhere in the world.
 To build an authentic democratic community was not possible, Thurman believed, through violence or the threat of violence.

 Thurman was also committed to the notion that human improvement happened one-by-one, from the inside out.
 Fellowship Church under Thurman had a ministry focused on the inward journey.
 He visited Morehouse almost annually, and he would, at the end of a day of lectures on campus and around the city, sit in the lounge of Thurman Hall and answer students’ questions.
-If there was a theme that he came back to again and again in those dorm sessions that ran into late evening with Thurman, and into late night after he left, it was that the history of your life, is the only judgement that is passed on your life.
+If there was a theme that he came back to again and again in those dorm sessions that ran into late evening with Thurman, and into late night after he left, it was that the history of your life, is the only judgment that is passed on your life.
 He believed that nothing else is relevant, ultimately, and so what you thought of yourself and how you were going about fulfilling your assignment or realizing your dreams—what you made of your choices and the circumstances around you—that’s what you had to answer for.
 Not the professor’s grade.
 Not your class rank.
 Not your resume or rolodex of cell phone numbers.
 Not even the number of friends you can claim on facebook.
 All these are signs along the journey, and part of the ordinary assessments we make of our lives.
 They are markers of the fabric of our lives.
 But Thurman believed that our ability to reconcile our inner and outer selves to some sense of meaning, wholeness, purpose and fulfillment was a central aim of human striving.
-The daily work of reconciliation is what he referred to in his insistence that the history of your life is the only judgement that is passed on your life.
+The daily work of reconciliation is what he referred to in his insistence that the history of your life is the only judgment that is passed on your life.

 Gandhi offered a similar point when asked by a reporter what his central message was.
 Gandhi said, “Tell them my life is my message.”
 To send a card is nice.
 To send flowers even better.
 Giving a good speech can be inspiring.
 Adopting policies that expand real human capabilities is good.
 Holding peace talks can be reassuring.
 Not spending a lifetime—or a moment—in jail, prison is a good thing.
 But I think both persons argued that if we don’t speak to each other through or in terms of an integrity in our lives, how will we ever know that human community is possible under this sun?